 In both the cases above, the person isn’t in love with the process.
-He expects rewards but doesn’t want to go through the obstacles that are present in his path.
+He expects rewards, but doesn’t want to overcome the obstacles present in his path.

 The path to greatness isn’t easy.

-But people today want everything in an instant.
+But people today want everything instantly.
 They don’t want to hustle.
 They want it sweet and easy.
-They want it fast.

-Therefore, commit yourself, and no matter how hard the journey or the process is — keep moving.
+Therefore, commit yourself, and no matter how arduous the journey or the process is — keep moving.

 Imagine you are about to retire, and you’ve to build a house that would allow you to live happily ever after.